jadeforrest/blog/content/posts/2023-01-07--leaders-make-their-own-problems/index.md

 I realized I was used to taking direction from others, and I had become a sort of "execution" focused manager.
 I didn't have any idea what my organization needed.
 I had no idea what the future should look like.
 I was managing my organization, not leading it.

-## Interrogate yourself

-I brought this up with an executive coach I was working with at the time.
-He encouraged me to set time aside every week to really think deeply about my area of the product.

-At first, it was hard to preserve the time I set aside.
-In my busy schedule, it seemed luxurious to save a couple hours just for thinking.
-But it quickly became some of the most valuable time I spent each week.

-I would spend time each week thinking amount my organization, about the product, about how things were going.
-I researched other products that competed with mine.
-I spent time using the product.
-I thought critically about our technical and product failings.

-I ended up developing a better sense of what possible futures I could create.
-I started to see possibilities that were invisible to me.
-I started to learn how to lead.

 ## Mental models: try and catch them all!

 At around this time, my manager challenged me to start using more mental models in how I assessed my organization.
 He suggested looking at the situation from the point of view of: